CMSgov/beneficiary-fhir-data/apps/bfd-pipeline-idr/README.md

 > [!IMPORTANT]
 >
 > - Make sure you do not have Postgres running locally on your computer as this starts Postgres in a container.
 > - Prior to loading data into your local database, you _may_ need to generate data using the synthetic data generators in `apps/bfd-model-idr`.
-If you just loading patient data, this synthetic data already exists in `apps/bfd-model-idr/synthetic-data`.
-Consult the `README.md` in that directory for further detail.
+If you just loading patient data, some synthetic data already exists in `./test_samples1` and `./test_samples2`.
+Consult the `README.md` in `../bfd-model-idr` for further detail generating/regenerating.

 To load from `apps/bfd-model-idr/out`, run: